dentarg/auth0-blog/_posts/2017-03-20-how-to-become-a-data-driven-marketer.md

 While data is the engine that powers your company, your marketing approach should use data in combination with buyer personas and lead generation to get you to where you want to be.

-Keep monitoring your data and keep iterating on what you've learned from your previous marketing strategies to keep your efforts running smoothly day in and day out.
+Keep monitoring your data and continue iterating on what you've learned from your previous marketing strategies to keep your efforts running smoothly day in and day out.